MehdiGrimault/PersonalBudget/README.md

 # Usage
 Open the application in your web browser.

+Set your total budget.

 Create envelopes for different budget categories.

 Log your expenses under the respective envelopes.

 Monitor your spending patterns and remaining balances on the dashboard.

-Feel free to customize the sections based on your project's specific details and add more information as needed.